playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 <!-- tabs:end -->

-## Step 2: Remove the element when the user stops hovering
+## Step 2: Remove the Element When the User Stops Hovering

 Now that we have our tooltip showing up when we'd expect, let's remove it when we stop hovering on the button element.